sistedes/wordpress.migrator/README.md

  -u,--user <user>                User of the DSpace Sistedes Digital
-                                 Library with write privileges -p,--password <password>        Password of the user -f,--frontend <frontend-url>    Base URL of the frontend of the DSpace Sistedes Digital Library -w,--waiting-time <delay>       Time to wait (in ms) between connections to the Sistedes Digital Library to avoid flooding it (optional, no delay if not
+                                 Library with write privileges -p,--password <password>        Password of the user -w,--waiting-time <delay>       Time to wait (in ms) between connections to the Sistedes Digital Library to avoid flooding it (optional, no delay if not